-How many students have graduated from the Union Bioethics Programs?As of June 2015, Union Graduate College has conferred 128 Master of Science in Bioethics degrees and 38 certificates in Bioethics.
-They have conferred several honorary doctorate of letters to distinguished bioethicists including Robert M Veatch, Arthur L. Caplan, and Ezekiel J Emanuel.
+How many students have graduated from the Bioethics Programs?As of January 2018, the Bioethics Program has conferred 165 Master of Science in Bioethics degrees and 180 certificates in Bioethics.
+They have conferred several honorary doctorate of letters to distinguished bioethicists including Robert M Veatch, Arthur L Caplan, and Ezekiel J Emanuel.

 How do graduates use their Bioethics degree?One research scientist became the managing editor of a bioethics journal, while a doctor joined the Cleveland Clinic as a bioethics fellow.
 A Certified Public Accountant became a hospital clinical ethicist, and another graduate enrolled in the Harvard School of Public Health Doctoral Program in Public Health Ethics.

 A bioethics degree provides students with the knowledge and skills to address the ethical issues that arise in biomedical research, clinical medicine and health policy.
 The degree opens doors, and our graduates use their education in various ways – the certification often allows those in health fields to change activities, titles and positions, or make bioethics-related activities part of their official job description.
 Those previously employed in other fields find that the degree gives them the expertise and confidence to create opportunities within their own profession or branch out into new areas.

 For more information on job opportunities in bioethics, visit the American Society for Bioethics and Humanities job site.

 What are the demographics of the student body?Geographically, our students come from around the world and range in age from 20 to 75 years old.
 Whatever their differences in age, background, training or nationality, our students are united by a deep interest in bioethics and in discovering practical ways to make medicine and research more humane.